Venice, Italy, Is Being Destroyed by Tourism and Flooding

 In 1987, the city and its lagoon was listed as a UNESCO World Heritage Site in recognition of the area’s unique architecture and cultural heritage.
 But just 50 years later UNESCO is considering delisting it.
 Mass tourism is threatening the sustainability of the site.
 The resident population has dropped to less than 50,000, but Venice receives more than 30 million tourists each year.
 The sheer number of visitors puts enormous pressure on the city’s sewerage and recycling facilities as well as on local transport and accommodation.

 As Venice becomes more expensive and difficult to live in, permanent residents are leaving.
-The video below explains how depopulation is threatening the viability of Venice as a living, thriving genuine city with real (non-tourist) Venetian people in it.
+Depopulation threatens the viability of Venice as a living, thriving city with real (non-tourist) Venetian people in it.

 Venetians Leave Venice as Tourist Numbers Increase